 Code of Ethics.
-SEC-registered investment advisers are required to adopt a code of ethics that establishes a standard of conduct in accordance with the adviser's fiduciary duties and that requires that supervised persons comply with the federal securities laws including restrictions on insider trading.
+SEC-registered investment advisers are required to adopt a code of ethics that establishes a standard of conduct in accordance with the adviser's fiduciary duties and that requires supervised persons to comply with the federal securities laws including restrictions on insider trading.
 SEC-registered investment advisers must review their code of ethics annually for sufficiency and evaluate current business practices for consistency with the code of ethics.
 In completing this review and evaluation, the adviser should modify the code of ethics as necessary and develop training and/or policies to increase the effectiveness of its implementation.

-Pursuant to the applicable code of ethics, certain supervised persons may be required to report current securities holdings to the investment adviser's chief compliance officer upon becoming an "access person" and at least once during each 12-month period thereafter along with making quarterly reports of transactions.
+Pursuant to the applicable code of ethics, certain supervised persons may be required to report current securities holdings to the investment adviser's chief compliance officer upon becoming an "access person" and at least once during each 12-month period thereafter along with making guarterly reports of transactions.
+The Advisers Act also provides certain exceptions to the personal securities reporting requirements, including for securities holdings or transactions in trusts or accounts over which the access person had no direct or indirect influence or control.
+In June 2015, the SEC issued guidance regarding that exception described in our Client Alert available here.
 Additionally, the applicable code of ethics may require (or, if not, advisers should consider adding a policy requiring) that all employees attest to acknowledgement, receipt and continued compliance with the code of ethics annually.
 The code of ethics must be provided to any client or potential client upon request.
 Regardless of whether an entity is registered with the SEC, maintaining and regularly reviewing a code of ethics is an advisable practice.